-- 99 The recommendations above recognised that election challenges are private court proceedings, requiring financial commitment and risk by the challenging party.
-Our consultation paper proposed, however, that the public interest in election petitions should be recognised, and asked some questions concerning a public interest petitioning body.
-The response to our consultation was in favour of the principle of public interest petitioning, but varied considerably as to the practicalities of what cases a public interest petitioner should take over.
+- 13.22 The recommendations above recognise that election challenges are private court proceedings, requiring financial commitment and risk by the challenging party.
+Our consultation paper proposed, however, that the public interest in election petitions should be recognised, and asked some questions concerning a public interest petitioning body. - 13.23 The response to our consultation was in favour of the principle of public interest petitioning, but varied considerably as to the practicalities of what cases a public interest petitioner should take over.
 There was also concern that the public petitioner process would become a first port of call for legal challenge to elections, putting strain on the body's resources, as well as exposing that body to the risk of being perceived to be politically motivated when bringing petitions in the public interest.
-We therefore decided not to recommend that there should be a public interest petitioner. - 100 Protective costs orders are a procedural tool, used in public law cases to promote challenges brought in the public interest by reducing, and fixing in advance, a claimant's exposure to pay the other parties' costs.
-Our view is that their availability in election cases should be made beyond doubt. - 101 We also recommend that returning officers should have standing to bring an election petition where there has been an admitted breach of electoral law in running the election; they should not have to wait for others to bring one.
+We therefore decided not to recommend that there should be a public interest petitioner. - 13.24 Protective costs orders, or the Scottish equivalent, protective expenses orders, are a procedural tool, available in some public law cases to promote challenges brought in the public interest by reducing, and fixing in advance, a claimant's exposure to pay the other parties' costs.
+Our view is that their availability in election cases should be made beyond doubt. - 13.25 We also recommend that returning officers should have standing to bring an election petition where there has been an admitted breach of electoral law in running the election; they should not have to wait for others to bring one.